 Flip-out screens are useful for doing tricky shots.

-Vastly better image quality
+Significantly better image quality

 14 better image quality.
 A device's overall image quality score considers: color depth, dynamic range and low light performance.
 Source: DxOMark.

-Substantially higher maximum light sensitivity
+Clearly higher maximum light sensitivity

 2x higher maximum light sensitivity.
 With a higher light sensitivity (ISO level), the sensor absorbs more light.
 This can be used to capture moving objects using a fast shutter speed, or to take images in low light without using a flash.